GerritCodeReview/aws-gerrit/master-slave/README.md

 If you want to monitor your system, you can add a Prometheus and Grafana stack.
 [Here](../monitoring/README.md) you can find the details on how to add it.

+### Docker

+Refer to the [Docker](../Docker.md) section for information on how to setup docker or how to publish images